• Skip to main content

 ACS712 Current Sensor Circuit Diagrams and Datasheet

-Last Updated on May 15, 2025 by Swagatam Leave a Comment
+Last Updated on July 8, 2025 by Swagatam 1 Comment

 Here we are going to learn one cool and very important current sensor device which we call ACS712.
 This small chip that look just like a normal 8-pin IC, is actually able to sense current from any load and give us a proportional analog voltage output which we can easily feed to Arduino or any microcontroller ADC pin.
 So now, using this one, we can measure current for both AC and DC very easily, but with right precautions, ok.